C2SP/wycheproof/doc/rsa.md

     example omitting (or incorrectly implementing) the checks in step 10 might allow signature forgeries with small public exponents.
 RSA-PSS implementations tend to contain less padding errors than RSA-PKCS #1 v.1.5 signatures.
-Possibly this happends because of the detailed description of the verification in RFC 8017 and related standards.
+Possibly this happens because of the detailed description of the verification in RFC 8017 and related standards.
 *   A significant problem with RSASSA-PSS in java is that various provider differ in the way RSASSA-PSS is implemented.